ashuchris/configure-ad/README.md

 <br />

 <p>
 We are going to name the resource group AzureAD.
-I choose Southeast Asia region, you can choose whatever region you like and click on "review and create" and "create" to create your resource group.
+I chose Southeast Asia region, you can choose whatever region you like and click on "review and create" and "create" to create your resource group.
 </p>
 <p>
 <img src="https://i.imgur.com/oDTjU61.png"/>